 Dried Lavender or Rose Petals

 I love to put lavender or rose petals in my soaps, bath bombs, and shower steamers but it's really more for aesthetics and scent than anything else!
 It makes for a luxurious natural charcoal face soap bar that you can give as a gift to family and friends, or to make a treat for yourself.Print

 Natural charcoal face soap bar recipe using Castile soap melt and pour base, along with activated charcoal and essential oils.
 It's a luxurious and moisturizing soap that gently cleanses toxins and impurities from the skin, while retaining moisture.

 - Yield: 12 large soap bars or roses 1x

 Cut up the soap and put it in a microwave safe dish.
 Cook on 30 second intervals, stirring it each time until it's melted.
 For me, it took 5 times.
 After it is done, add the activated charcoal and the optional flower petals.
 Stir well.
 Then add the essential oils.
 Working quickly, pour it into the soap molds and let dry for an hour or more.

-Once the soap is melted, add the 1/2 tbsp. of charcoal to the soap once it’s removed from the microwave (2 cups of soap is 1/2 lb.).
+Once the soap is melted, add the 1/2 tbsp. of charcoal to the soap once it's removed from the microwave (2 cups of soap is 1/2 lb.).
 A note about the charcoal – because it is so richly pigmented and fine, it can make a MESS.
-So be gentle when using it and use on a surface that can be easily wiped down.
-I would maybe even wear an apron or a dark shirt so your clothes don’t get ruined!
+So be gentle when using it and use it on a surface that can be easily wiped down.
+I would maybe even wear an apron or a dark shirt so your clothes don't get ruined!

 Then add in 1-2 tbsp. of flower petals and 20-30 drops of essential oils.